cihanayindi/GoogleScholarBibTeXAutomation/README.md

 - **File Structure:**
     - `ArticlesTitles.txt`: Contains the article titles for which you want to collect BibTeX entries.
     - `Results.txt`: Contains the collected BibTeX entries after running the script.
-    - `requirements.txt`: Contains a list of Python dependencies.

 ---

 Feel free to modify the code or expand the project as needed.
 Happy coding!